Updated August 21, 2020

-As a public health precaution due to COVID-19, Museum of the Rockies has canceled the remainder of the spring 2020 field trip season for all preschool, K-12, and university student field trips.
+As a public health precaution due to COVID-19, Museum of the Rockies has suspended fall 2020 field trips for all preschool through 12th grade students.
 The health and safety of our visitors, staff, and volunteers is a top priority.
 This is a preventative action to slow the spread of the COVID-19 virus and ensure the safety of our community, members, visitors, staff, and volunteers.

 As you continue your educational adventures, we encourage you to explore Museum of the Rockies’ online resources.
-We are hosting weekly live stream events, and have made videos, lessons, activities, digital collections and exhibits, and much more available to support you!
+We are hosting monthly livestream events, and have made videos, lessons, activities, digital collections and exhibits, and much more available to support you!
 Check back often as we continue to build our new online learning platform to bring the museum’s exhibits, collections, and programs to you.

 School groups from across the state of Montana are admitted free of charge to Museum of the Rockies thanks to generous donations to the Opening Doors for Montana Schoolchildren Fund.